Netflix: Criticism

-Netflix has been subject to criticism from various groups and individuals as its popularity and market reach increased in the 2010s.

 Customers have complained about price increases in Netflix offerings dating back to the company's decision to separate its DVD rental and streaming services, which was quickly reversed.
-As Netflix increased its streaming output, it has faced calls to limit accessibility to graphic content and include viewer advisories for issues such as sensationalism and promotion of pseudoscience.
-Netflix's content has also been criticized by disability rights advocates for lack of captioning quality.
+As Netflix increased its streaming output, it has faced calls to limit accessibility to graphic violence and include viewer advisories for issues such as sensationalism and promotion of pseudoscience.
+Netflix's content has also been criticized by disability rights movement advocates for lack of closed captioning quality.

 Some media organizations and competitors have criticized Netflix for selectively releasing ratings and viewer numbers of its original programming.
 The company has made claims boasting about viewership records without providing data to substantiate its successes or using problematic estimation methods.
 In March 2020, some government agencies called for Netflix and other streamers to limit services due to increased broadband and energy consumption as use of the platform increased.
-In response, the company announced it would reduce bit rates across all streams in Europe, thus decreasing Netflix traffic on European networks by around 25 percent.
+In response, the company announced it would reduce bit rate across all streams in Europe, thus decreasing Netflix traffic on European networks by around 25 percent.
 These same steps were later taken in India.

 In May 2022, Netflix's shareholder Imperium Irrevocable Trust filed a lawsuit against the company for violating the U.S. securities laws.
+In January 2024, a federal judge dismissed the suit, stating that shareholders failed to provide instances of Netflix lying about subscriber growth.